 About the Workshop

 The Workshop on Society and the Environment provides a meeting space for faculty and students in Sociology, BSOS, and around the University with common interests.
 Run as a seminar series, it engages graduate students and faculty to present research in-progress and prepare collaborative projects.
-In Spring 2017, the workshop will be held once a month on Wednesdays at 10:30-12 in the Seminar room in 1101 Art-Sociology.
+The workshop has been paused due to the COVID19 pandemic--check back for updates on when it will return.

 Blog posts from past workshops